nozbzh/easy_attrs/README.md

   include EasyAttrs
 end
 ```
-Here we're getting validations "for free" by simply using `ActiveModel::Validations` and I also needed to track object changes for auditing purposes so I included `ActiveModel::Dirty`.
+Here we're getting validations "for free" by simply using `ActiveModel::Validations` and I also needed to track object changes for auditing purposes so I included `ActiveModel::Dirty` (it lets you call `my_model.changes` to see all the object changes).

 The data access layer was provided by `MyApiClient` which was simply calling the API and returning raw JSON.
 See a stripped down version below:
 ```ruby